-Letting the Future In Helping children who have been sexual abused
+Letting the Future In Helping children who have been sexually abused

 Sexual abuse can ruin lives.
 Letting the Future In helps children who have been sexually abused.

 Many children and young people have told us they feel confused and upset about what has happened to them.